spicyjack/mayhem-docs/idgames_sync.md

   copy, and the rest of the files should be downloaded based on the ls-laR.gz file
 - Test untainting $ENV{TEMP} (L1726)
-- Test the script on Windows, test filepaths, and see what breaks (L1735)

 ## Mayhem API Protocol ##
 - Sender sends a message